 Meeting with Jorge, I explained all the specs I wanted, basically a newer model replacement of my touchscreen computer which sells online in the US for around US $700, ZAR $7705.39.
 Jorge, a very kind man, said he’d call or text later in the day when he got a quote for the replacement.

-Later, back at home, I decided to do a serious assessment to determine if I could live with the damaged computer.
+Later, back at home, I decided to make a serious assessment to determine if I could live with the damaged computer.
 Last night, we watched a movie after returning home from dinner.
-After awhile, we got used to the cracks in the center of the screen.
+After a while, we got used to the cracks in the center of the screen.

 I can still use the computer using keystrokes to maneuver, as opposed to the ease of using the former touchscreen.
-I can get past the cracks and the continuing dropping of small shards of glass.
-I can make it work until we get to Boston in less than eight months where we’ll make a new purchase, if it holds up until then.
+I can get past the cracks and the continuous dropping of small shards of glass.
+I can make it work until we get to Boston in less than eight months where we’ll make a new purchase if it holds up until then.

 At least it wasn’t a snake bite.
 Or, a centipede sting!
 In the realm of things, having to pay for a replacement laptop is merely an annoyance and unexpected expense.
 By the time we get to Boston, our laptops will be two years old anyway and we both may be due for a replacement.

 We’ve been very blessed in our travels these past 15 months.
 Who’s to complain?
 Not I!